dinhthienan33/ZeroSemble/README.md

             print(f"Failed after {max_retries} retries: {e}")
             return None
 ```
+*NOTE: We have known that qwen 2.5-32b has been deleted by Groq few days ago.
+If you want to get the result file of qwen 2.5, you can use our result.json in attempts/qwen-2.5/results.json
 ### Entity Consolidation

 The `combine.py` script implements our entity consolidation algorithm, which handles: